Raid Boss Overview – Tapu Bulu

 Tapu Bulu Catch CP (Raid Encounter)

-After defeating Tapu Bulu in a raid, its CP depends on:
+After you defeat Tapu Bulu in a raid, its CP when you try to catch it will depend mainly on:

 Normal Weather (No Boost)